ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 #### *property* price

-Price of the production ply.
+Price of the Production Ply.

 <a id="compolyx.production_ply.ProductionPly.save_draping_input_data"></a>